 In celebration of the upcoming release of Lizzy Acker's Monster Party, Small Desk Press is thrilled (and terrified) to present the Monster Poetry Contest.

 Friend o' Switchback Jessi Lee Gaylord reviews Bobcat Country and reminds me how awesome it is.
-Not like I forgot! -- but Jessi is spot-on: "Homan dissects a slice of American pie, leaving the reader holding a dirty knife" "a fly-by-the-seat-of-your-pants verse that flirts with prose" "Bobcat delivers a Midwestern pastoral with exacting detail and a sheepish sense of humor, reminding us how it felt to have our feet propped on a sun-hot dash, singing along to Guns N’ Roses as our youth flew by."
+Not like I forgot! -- but Jessi is spot-on: "Homan dissects a slice of American pie, leaving the reader holding a dirty knife" "a fly-by-the-seat-of-your-pants verse that flirts with prose" "Bobcat delivers a Midwestern pastoral with exacting detail and a sheepish sense of humor, reminding us how it felt to have our feet propped on a sun-hot dash, singing along to Guns N’ Roses as

 Kathleen (Oneiromance (an epithalamion)) gives a rundown of her Poets & Puppets reading with Leigh Stein, Sasha Fletcher, Jason Koo, Sommer Browning and Noah Eli Gordon, Martin Rock, Jason Zuzga, and "Elisa Gabbert" (er, a puppet "with lace hair and pale disk eyes") over at Harriet.